tournament-js/interlude/api.md

 If you need to do some computation on each element before taking the max, then `$.maximumBy` is appropriate, it will also return the element for which `fn` return the max rather than the maximum return.
-To get the maximum return value consider collecting up the values first.
+To simply get the maximum return value consider collecting up the values first.

 ````javascript
 $.maximum([1,3,2,5]); // 5